noir-lang/noir/acvm-repo/acir/acir_docs.md

 - predicate: an arithmetic expression that disable the opcode when it is null.

 Let's see an example with euclidian division.
 The normal way to compute a/b, where a and b are 8-bits integers, is to implement Euclid algorithm which computes in a loop (or recursively) modulos of the kind 'a mod b'.
 Doing this computation requires a lot of steps to be properly implemented in ACIR, especially the loop with a condition.
-However, euclidian division can be easily constrained with one arithmetic opcode: a = bq+r, assuming q is 8 bits and r<b.
+However, euclidian division can be easily constrained with one assert zero opcode: a = bq+r, assuming q is 8 bits and r<b.
 Since these assumptions can easily written with a few range opcodes, euclidian division can in fact be implemented with a small number of opcodes.

 However, in order to write these opcodes we need the result of the division which are the witness q and r.
 But from the constraint a=bq+r, how can the solver figure out how to solve q and r with only one equation?
 This is where brillig/unconstrained function come into action.
 We simply define a function that performs the usual Euclid algorithm to compute q and r from a and b.
 Since Brillig opcode does not generate constraint, it won't be provided to the proving system but simply used by the solver to compute the values of q and r.